Orienteering map: Hand-drawn maps

-These were initially drawn by hand on tracing paper using one sheet for each of the five colours; the various dot or line screens being added using dry transfer screens, for example Letratone manufactured by Letraset in the UK.
-The map was drawn at twice final map scale, and photographically reduced to produce the five film positives for printing.
+These were initially drawn by hand on tracing paper using one sheet for each of the five colours; the various dot or line screens being added using dry transfer screens, for example, Letratone manufactured by Letraset in the UK.
+The map was drawn at twice the final map scale, and photographically reduced to produce the five film positives for printing.
 This was a simple process that required very few specialist tools.
 Draughting film has replaced tracing paper.
 This is a plastic waterproof material etched on one side so that the ink will hold.

 Scribed maps

 This is the standard process used by National Mapping Agencies.
 It uses a plastic film, which is coated on one side with a photo-opaque film.
 The layer is removed with a scribing tool or scalpel to produce a negative image.
 One sheet of film is needed for each solid colour, and one for each screen, usually requiring about ten sheets of film altogether.
-The map is drawn at final map scale, and the negatives are printed with high quality dot screens to produce the five film positives for printing.
-The process makes it easy to produce high quality maps, but it does require a number of specialist tools.
+The map is drawn at the final map scale, and the negatives are printed with high-quality dot screens to produce the five film positives for printing.
+The process makes it easy to produce high-quality maps, but it does require a number of specialist tools.

-Computer aided maps (digital cartography)
+Computer-aided maps (digital cartography)

 Computer software is available to aid in the drawing of digital maps.
 OCAD is the leading provider.
-Another one is opensource OpenOrienteering Mapper application, created by community as free alternative to OCAD.
+Another one is the open-source OpenOrienteering Mapper application, created by the community as a free alternative to OCAD.

 Other computer software is available that will link with OCAD, or with the digital map files, so that courses can be incorporated into the map ready for printing.

 Printing

 Colour maps were sent to commercial printers for printing in five colours, with the overprinting being added after the map had been printed.
 This process was chosen as it gave a higher quality for the fine line-work than the industry standard four-colour process (CMYK).
-As computer and software technology has advanced, and the cost reduced, many clubs are now in a position to print their own maps.
+As computer and software technology have advanced, and the cost reduced, many clubs are now in a position to print their own maps.
 This enables clubs to print the six colours together (map and overprinting symbols) using that same four-colour process, but with a reduction in quality over traditional printing.
-Printing costs can be minimised by using standard stock sizes of paper e.g. A4 or Letter.
+Printing costs can be minimised by using standard stock sizes of paper, e.g. A4 or Letter.
 It is important to use the correct type of paper: both the weight and the coating affect the usability of the final map.